Dejoka/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Task 14 Display lines containing the pattern root from a file
+Task 15 Display the number of lines that contain the pattern bin in the file